dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    formed on the *corrupt models of the old world*.
-It was the opportunity of *beginning the world anew*, as it were; and of bringing forward a *new system* of government in which the rights of *all* men should be preserved that gave *value* to independence.
-The pamphlet *Common Sense*, the first work I ever published, embraced both those objects. *Mere* independence might at some future time, have been effected and established by arms, *without principle*, but a *just* system of government could not.
+It was the opportunity of *beginning the world anew*, as it were; and of bringing forward a *new system* of government in which the rights of *all* men should be preserved that gave *value* to independence. &mdash; The pamphlet, *Common Sense*, the first work I ever published, embraced both those objects. *Mere* independence might at some future time, have been effected and established by arms, *without principle*, but a *just* system of government could not.
 In short, it was the